-This small, slender ground squirrel has 13 alternating light and dark stripes running along the back and sides from head to rump.
+The thirteen-lined ground squirrel is a small, slender ground squirrel with 13 alternating light and dark stripes running along the back and sides from head to rump.
 The light stripes are yellowish to white, and the dark ones are blackish to reddish brown, broken by a series of light spots.
 It has large eyes and small ears set low on the head, and a slightly bushy tail about half as long as the body.

 Similar species: The eastern chipmunk has 5 dark stripes, with a light or buffy band between the 2 dark stripes on each side.
 Franklin's ground squirrel is larger and not as slender as the thirteen-lined ground squirrel; it is brownish gray speckled with black, looking a little like an eastern gray squirrel with a less bushy tail and smaller ears; it once occurred in most of northern Missouri but is declining and is not rarely seen.

 Formerly occurred in grassland habitats throughout much of northern and western Missouri, but now occurs only in localized populations mostly in northwest Missouri.

 The thirteen-lined ground squirrel prefers to live in open areas where the grass is short.
 Its home is a burrow in the ground with several outside entrances.
 The main entrance is open during the day, but the squirrel plugs the opening at night with sod or grass.

 They forage for both plant and animal foods, including grains and garden vegetables as well as cicadas, crickets, and grasshoppers.
 In autumn, they eat until their body weight doubles with stored fat.